juliencol/unify/README.md

 git fetch
 git checkout sexy-feature
 ```
 Then run a local server to check the changes, make sure there is no bug and you're OK with everything.
-If yes, merge the pull request on github and notice the team.
-If no, explain why in comments of the PR.
+If yes, merge the pull request on github.
+If not, explain why in comments of the PR.
+Whenever a branch is merged, follow the build on the heroku pipeline, check if it succeded and notice the team.